 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.
 The Sutton Trust has researched ways to utilise this finding, highlighting aspects which will have the greatest benefit to learning.
 Sutton Trust website.

-- Resources for ICT to enhance pupil learning.
+3. Purchase Resources for ICT and Sport to enhance pupil learning.

 4. Provide Enhancing opportunities and enrichment to help to compensate for social and financial disadvantage.
 All children have had opportunities to experience a wide range of life experiences through trips and visits.
 Using the Pupil Premium for enrichment activity is effective in closing the social and cultural gap between Pupil Premium pupils and their peers, by offering new experiences that helps to build up pupils’ cultural capital.
 The Pupil Premium grant will be used to fund or subsidise other interventions to create cultural capital, raise aspirations and extend pupils’ experiences by providing opportunities to learn outside the classroom: through subsidies for trips and visits and inviting visitors into school (writers, artists, sports coaches)